 We have received a silver award from Green Tourism – the largest and most established sustainable certification programme in the world.
 This is just the beginning of our sustainable journey – we’re working for Gold!

 At Glan Morfa Lodge we are committed to providing a good quality service to all our guests whilst wherever possible minimising the environmental impact of our activities.
-The cottages that you will be staying in are partially solar powered, and additional energy is generated by wind turbine and solar panels.

 Nature & Wildlife